lah7/gtk3-classic/README.md

 Appearance
 ---

+* Message dialogs have traditional appearance with left-aligned texts and right-aligned buttons.
 * Some GTK stock icons on buttons and context menus are restored.
 You can see it in GTK internal dialogs and in some applications.
 * Regular colorized icons instead of symbolic icons are used in file chooser dialog.
-* Message dialogs have traditional appearance with left-aligned texts and right-aligned buttons.
 * Appearance of print dialog is less "gnomish", natural margins are restored.
 * Backdrop CSS state is disabled.
 Inactive windows don't look differently.
 You can restore backdrop state by setting `GTK_CSD` environment variable.
 * Status bars are smaller regardless of used theme.

-Popovers
----

 * File chooser dialog, places sidebar and color chooser dialog use classic menu as context menu instead of popover.
-* Menus of menu buttons are displayed as classic menu instead of popover.

 Default settings
 ---